Love Island Games season 1: Future appearances

 In 2024, Toby Aromolaran, Liberty Poole and Georgia Steel appeared in the first series of Love Island: All Stars.

 In 2025, Curtis Pritchard appeared in the second series of Love Island: All Stars.
 Justine Ndiba, Ray Gantt, Scott van-der-Sluis, and Carrington Rodriguez appeared on season three of Perfect Match.
 Cely Vazquez made guest appearances on Love Island: Beyond the Villa.
 Ndiba, Aromolaran and Johnny Middlebrooks returned for season 2 of Love Island Games.

-In 2026, Johnny Middlebrooks will appear on season three of House of Villains.
+In 2026, Pritchard and van-der-Sluis appeared in the third series of Love Island: All Stars.
+Middlebrooks appeared on season three of House of Villains.
+Pritchard and Aromolaran competed on the fourth series of Celebrity Ex on the Beach.